 A few months ago I received an email from Francisco, declaring, “Different, uh?
 But Miles went Electric, and Sun Ra was in electronic music way before 1958.
 I’m back in college at my Alma Mater, Berklee College in Boston, taking an online course on Composing and Producing Electronic Music.”
 Also, he sent me an advance copy of Electric Worlds (AACE Records) which I’ve been enjoying and “decoding.”

-Interestingly, but not surprising, it was Sun Ra, widely considered the father of Afrofuturism and player and inventor of modified electronic instruments such as the sun harp, the space organ, and the cosmic drum who encouraged Francisco to explore the art of electronica.
+Interestingly, but not surprising, it was Sun Ra, widely considered the father of Afrofuturism and the inventor of the sun harp, the space organ, and the cosmic drum who encouraged Francisco to explore the art of electronica.

 My experience with Catlett’s music began with the groundbreaking collective, AfroHorn, and the 2 CD-set, AfroHorn MX (AACE Records, 2012).
-Which led me to the writings of Henry Dumas (1934-1968) and the short story, Will the Circle Be Unbroken, which is essential to understanding AfroHorn’s concept and sound.
+Which, in turn, led me to the writings of Henry Dumas (1934-1968) and the short story, Will the Circle Be Unbroken.
+The story is essential to understanding AfroHorn’s mission and sound.
 Later, I discovered the albums Mora!, World Trade Music, Outerzone, River Run, and the Freedom Jazz Trio among others.

-Electric Worlds is a different medium for Catlett but it’s all about artistic freedom.
+Electric Worlds is a different medium for Catlett but at the end of the day it’s all about artistic freedom.
 “Music is about freedom, that’s what it proposes, that’s why it’s so popular and that’s why people love it,” said Francisco when I interviewed him in 2013.
 “And it’s not freedom that comes without discipline.
 Having had the great fortune to work with giants like Sun Ra and Max Roach taught me that cultural continuity, vision, and perseverance, are essential to maintain the expressivity of an art form.”

-Electric Worlds marks another step in Francisco Mora Catlett’s fascinating and continuing evolution.
-Highly recommended!
+Electric Worlds marks another step in Francisco Mora Catlett’s musical evolution.

 Tracks: Jazzy Jit, Boom MX, C2 (313), Camina D&B, Electric Worlds, Fire and Water, Habana, Open Window into Outerspace, SE-02 NYC, Mahalia y su Papa NYC, Tenere Sahara, Ye Ye Olude.
 All titles were composed, arranged, recorded, mixed, and produced by Francisco Mora Catlett.